MustafaKhan670093/Public-Notes/Dart and Flutter.md

 ### Process

-I am learning how to program in dart and to use flutter to biuld apps by following this tutorial: https://www.youtube.com/watch?v=x0uinJvhNxI.
-I am documenting key points that I have learnt and which I find important to know in this document.
+I am learning how to program in dart and to use flutter by following this tutorial: https://www.youtube.com/watch?v=x0uinJvhNxI.
+I am documenting key points that I have learned and which I find important to know in this document.
 My goal with learning Dart + Flutter is to be able to improve my skills in rapid prototyping by creating functioning apps.

 1. **Imports**